Al Coury: Geffen Records

 In 1985, the record label Geffen Records had its worst year since its creation in 1980.
 Music executive David Geffen offered Al Coury a lucrative compensation package and stock in his company to become part of Geffen Records.
 Network Records was then merged with Geffen Records, and Coury became Geffen's general manager in 1985.

 Under Coury's management Geffen Records became the decade's most successful independent record company, developing the career and hit records for Guns N' Roses, Aerosmith, Whitesnake, Peter Gabriel, Cher and Don Henley.

 When he started with Geffen in 1985, he became responsible for Aerosmith's comeback, starting with the release of their album Done with Mirrors and working on all their albums until 1993.
 In 1987, Coury played a central role in the re-recording of the song "Here I Go Again" by Whitesnake, which Geffen's Eddie Rosenblatt was hesitant to do so, turning the song into the band's most successful charting hit.

 Coury was also crucial in launching Guns N' Roses career to stardom.
 When Appetite for Destruction was first released in 1987 it was barely noticed and the album just sold 200,000 copies after several months, which made David Geffen close to walking away from the record.

 MTV and radio stations did not want to play their "Welcome to the Jungle" video and song but, after several months of trying, Coury managed to get MTV to play their video just once a night for three nights.
 "Welcome to the Jungle" became the most requested video on MTV's network and Coury started sending promo samples to radio stations using the success of the video as a marketing strategy.
 The strategy worked and the album topped the charts in 1988 after a year of having been released, eventually making Appetite for Destruction the best selling debut album in history as well as one of the best selling albums of all time.

 Coury retired from the record business in 1994.
 He died at the age of 78 on August 8, 2013, in Thousand Oaks, California, from complications of a stroke.

 Personal life

 Al Coury married Mary Ann Coury in 1967 divorced in 1984.
 They had two children, Kacy Coury and Albert Coury Jr.

-Al Coury married artist and children's book author, Tina Nichols Coury, from 1988 until his death in 2013.
+Al Coury was married to artist and children's book author, Tina Nichols Coury, from 1988 until his death in 2013.